EUGENE STUDIO /

 EUGENE STUDIO Atelier iii

-In addition, two short films released in the US in 2021 have been selected as Official Selection or won awards at several film festivals, including the Brooklyn Film Festival, Urbanworld Film Festival, Pan African Film Festival, Houston International Film Festival, Rhode Island International Film Festival, and other US Academy Award Qualifiers.
+In addition, two short films by the artist, released in the United States in 2021, have been included as official selections or won awards at multiple international film festivals, such as the Brooklyn Film Festival, the Urbanworld Film Festival, the Pan African Film Festival, the Houston International Film Festival, and the Rhode Island International Film Festival, which includes several Academy Award-qualifying festivals.

 EUGENE STUDIO website